rebmanop/Xiaomi-Vacuum-Cleaner-App/README.md

 # Description
 This application should not be taken too seriously.
-It was built around one stupid idea, which is - riding around your apartment on a robot vacuum cleaner from anywhere in the world.
-It also has some basic "robot vacuum app" functionality.
+It was built around one stupid idea, which is - riding around your apartment from anywhere in the world on a robot vacuum cleaner, it has some basic "robot vacuum app" functionality as well.
 Robot vacuum cleaners usually don't have a forward pointing camera on board, so I had to get creative...
 ######
 ![This is an image](/imgs/Screenshots/photo.png)
 # How it works